Hairy Bikers: TV series

 From January to May 2010, the Hairy Bikers performed their "Big Night Out" show in theatres throughout the UK.
 Directed by Bob Mortimer, the show was a fun mixture of cooking and chat with a little song and dance thrown in.
 It explored their youth, how they met and their love of food.

 In October 2010, the Hairy Bikers were guests on the BBC TV series Genius hosted by comedian Dave Gorman.

 In June 2011, the Bikers appeared in the second series of Mum Knows Best.
 The series, made up of eight episodes, featured three 'Star Mums' whose recipes were tested and shared with the public.
 In addition, one of the episodes featured the world-famous 'pie village' of Denby Dale, where the Denby Dale Pie Company are based.

 October 2011 saw a new series, Meals on Wheels, air on BBC2.
 The series fronted a campaign to save local 'meals on wheels' services around the UK.

-From November to December 2011, the Bikers appeared in a 30-part BBC series called Hairy Bikers: Best of British, airing at 3:45pm on BBC2 (apart from the show's final week, in which it aired on BBC1).
+From November to December 2011, the Bikers appeared in a 30-part BBC series called Hairy Bikers: Best of British, airing at 3:45 pm on BBC2 (apart from the show's final week, in which it aired on BBC1).
 The series celebrated British recipes and championed local produce.
 In January 2012, continuing into February, BBC2 showed hour long re-versions including recipes from various episodes of the series.

 After they had signed new contracts with the BBC in 2011, a new series was commissioned.
 The Hairy Bikers' Bakeation saw them on a gastronomic road trip, looking at baking across Europe, from Norway, the Low Countries (Netherlands, Belgium and Luxembourg), Germany, Eastern Europe (Slovakia, Hungary and Romania), Austria, Italy and France to Spain.

 In March 2012, Good Food commissioned The Hairy Bikers' Mississippi Adventure, the duo's first series for the channel.
 UKTV gave a description of the series: "In this ultimate food and music pilgrimage, the perennially popular Hairy Bikers are getting back in the saddle as they explore the length of the iconic Mississippi River in America in pursuit of the delicious roots of soul food and Southern music."
-The series will be produced by Mentorn Media and the Bikers' first interactive iOS app, also produced by Mentorn, will be released to accompany the series.
+The series was produced by Mentorn Media and the Bikers' first interactive iOS app, also produced by Mentorn, was released to accompany the series.